Python-Test-Engineer/attercop/CI_CD_NOTES/01_complete_chain_python_security_guide.md

 - Use dependency pinning in requirements files for reproducible builds
 - Sign releases and tags when possible for authenticity verification
 - Enable GitHub's dependency graph and security alerts
-- Use CodeQL or third-party Static Application Security Testing (SAST) tools in workflows
 - Implement Software Bill of Materials (SBOM) generation for transparency

 ### Workflow Security